microsoft/LightGBM/R-package/README.md

 [cmake](https://cmake.org/) must be version 3.8 or higher.

-The default compiler is Rtools or any [MinGW64](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/) (x86_64-posix-seh) to compile by setting `use_mingw` to `TRUE` in `R-package/src/install.libs.R`.
-You also can use Visual Studio (or [MS Build](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017)) in Windows.
+The default compiler is Visual Studio (or [MS Build](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017)) in Windows, with an automatic fallback to Rtools or any [MinGW64](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/) (x86_64-posix-seh) available (this means if you have only Rtools and cmake, it will compile fine).

+To force the usage of Rtools / MinGW, you can set `use_mingw` to `TRUE` in `R-package/src/install.libs.R`.

-For Visual Studio users who wants to install online, please check the end of this document for installation using a helper package ([Laurae2/lgbdl](https://github.com/Laurae2/lgbdl/)).
+For users who wants to install online with GPU, please check the end of this document for installation using a helper package ([Laurae2/lgbdl](https://github.com/Laurae2/lgbdl/)).

 It is recommended to use *Visual Studio* for its better multi-threading efficency in Windows for many core systems.
 For very simple systems (dual core computers or worse), MinGW64 is recommended for maximum performance.
-If you do not know what to choose, it is recommended to use [Visual Studio](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017).
+If you do not know what to choose, it is recommended to use [Visual Studio](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017), the default compiler.

 #### Mac OS X Preparation